 All new projects that have a fiscal impact should be identified prior to January 1 of the calendar year so that appropriate funding can be obtained through the SBA’s budgetary review process.

 All new projects shall consist of a proposal, an estimated cost, and a time frame for completion.
 The Commission shall vote on all new proposals for projects.
-The FHCF will include in its budget the funding for on-going projects and anticipate the potential for new model submissions or any fiscal impact that revisions to the acceptability process or the standards might have on the Commission’s budget.
+The FHCF will include in its budget the funding for on-going projects and anticipate the potential for new hurricane and flood model submissions or any fiscal impact that revisions to the acceptability process or the hurricane and flood standards might have on the Commission’s budget.
 The Commission’s budget is subject to approval by the SBA Trustees for the appropriate fiscal year.

 Sunshine Law